Firm Profile > DWF (France) AARPI > Paris, France

 In addition to its legal services, DWF provides a range of professional, business or consulting services, a number of which include or are enabled by technology products and solutions to its clients through its Connected Services division.
 This offering is complementary to the traditional legal services offered by DWF.

-DWF employs over 3,200 people across 27 key locations and has steadily grown its international presence in response to client demand.
-In May 2019 it expanded its international footprint by opening a new office in Warsaw, Poland as part of its strategic growth plans.
+DWF employs over 4,000 people across 31 key locations and has steadily grown its international presence in response to client demand.
+In 2019 and 2020 DWF expanded its international footprint by opening a new office in Warsaw, Poland and acquired Mindcrest Inc. to establish offices in Chicago and New York, USA, and Pune, India.
+DWF also acquired RCD in Spain and now has offices in Barcelona, Madrid and Valencia, Spain as part of its strategic growth plans.